 These two flows are known in OAuth2 as Authorization Code and Client Credentials flows.

 This flow is used for server-side web applications.
 This flow starts in the user's browser.
+This flow is used to access user-specific private resources.

 Your application will have to send the user to Mendeley's Authorize page to obtain the user's authorization: